SvenBroeckling/phasesix-rulebook/published/character_en.md

 #### Politics

 Whenever it comes to assessing political action, this skill is used.
+{% if world_book.identifier != "tirakan" %}
 This can be the case in real politics, but can also represent moving safely in large corporations.
+{% else %}
+This can be the case in real politics, but can also represent moving safely in aristocratic circles.
+{% endif %}

 Attribute: *Charm*